Ee-Chee/NX-Monorepo-Apps/README.md

     (registered user must be at least one year old and less than 120 years old)
     - Auto-completed postcode feature, starting from second digit
     - Auto-filtered valid city-options displayed once a valid postcode is given
-2) Registed users table list
+2) Registered users table list
     - Read all registered users
     - Searchable keywords (case insensitive) and filtering
     - Pagination (disabled in mobile view though)